ryankortbeek/ryankortbeek/README.md

 # Hi there 👋

 ## About me
 I am a Computer Software Engineering student at the University of Alberta in the final year of my bachelor’s degree.
-I am passionate about problem solving, learning, and gaining experience as a software engineer.
+I am passionate about problem solving, learning, and gaining experience as a Software Engineer.
 I have experience developing software for PCL Construction, Huawei Technologies, AlbertaSat, and UABiomed.
 Aside from coding, some of my favourite things to do include windsurfing, golfing, skiing, and hiking.

 ## Currently working on...
 - A simulator for the human-friendly exoskeleton currently being designed and prototyped by [UABiomed](https://github.com/ualbertabiomed)